-Deactivation of D003 Wastes: This process will be conducted in a nitrogen atmosphere in a glove box for highly dangerous waste to human health (e.g., highly radioactive waste).
+Deactivation of D003 Wastes: This process will be conducted in a nitrogen atmosphere in a glove box for wastes highly dangerous to human health (e.g., highly radioactive waste).
 See Appendix I-F for process description.
 This treatment will also be performed in small containers without using a glove box for wastes that do not pose a high health hazard.